apache/kvrocks-website/community/data-structure-on-rocksdb.md

 ## Hash

 Redis hashmap(dict) is like the hashmap in many programming languages, it is used to implement an associative array abstract data type, a structure that can map keys to values.
-The direct way to implement the hash in RocksDB is serialized the keys/values into one value and store it like the string, but the drawback is performance impact when the keys/values grew bigger. so we split the hash sub keys/values into a single key-value in RocksDB, track it with metadata.
+The direct way to implement the hash in RocksDB is serialized the keys/values into one value and store it like the string, but the drawback is performance impact when the keys/values grew bigger.
+So we split the hash sub keys/values into a single key-value in RocksDB, track it with metadata.

 #### hash metadata